Ricotta Cavatelli

 ingredients

-This is a family recipe, so we’ve only ever made it one way!
+This is a tested family recipe, so this is the only way we make it!
 I can’t speak to how substitutions will work in this recipe.

 Salt – Any salt will work.
 We just happened to have pink himalayan salt in our spice cabinet.